texasbaptists/craft-freeform-ext/README.md

         composer require texasbaptists/craft-freeform-ext

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for txb/craft3-freeform-ext.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for CraftFreeformExt.

-## texasbaptists/craft-freeform-ext Overview
+## CraftFreeformExt Overview

 -Insert text here-

-## Configuring texasbaptists/craft-freeform-ext
+## Configuring CraftFreeformExt

 -Insert text here-

-## Using texasbaptists/craft-freeform-ext
+## Using CraftFreeformExt

 -Insert text here-

-## texasbaptists/craft-freeform-ext Roadmap
+## CraftFreeformExt Roadmap

 Some things to do, and ideas for potential features:

 * Release it

-Brought to you by [Texas Baptists](texasbaptists.org)
+Brought to you by [Texas Baptists](texasbaptists.com)